re-sync-dev/LinkTracker/README.md

 	<p class="text-align: center;">Allowing developers to do more with promotional content/material.</p>
 </div>

+**NOTE:** This will no longer be maintained as Roblox has recently released a new update doing what this module was intended for [see this](https://devforum.roblox.com/t/analytics-track-your-off-platform-user-acquisition-with-share-links/3504691)

 ## Style Guide
 For further information about styling see [STYLING.md](STYLING.md).